ANISHASHAHINI/Leetcode-problems-solutions/README.md

 Welcome to my LeetCode problem solutions repository!
 Here, you'll find my solutions to various LeetCode coding challenges.
 ## About

 In this repository, I've documented my solutions to LeetCode problems.
-Each solution is stored in a separate folder, with the problem description, my solution code, and any additional explanations.
+Each solution is stored as the name of the problem file and my solution code.
+You can find the solution for the respective problem.

 ## Connect